salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## GET

-The identified resource MUST be retrieved and MUST NOT produce any side-effects.
+The identified resource MUST be retrieved and MUST be idempotent. i.e. MUST NOT produce any side-effects.

 ## POST
 A service MAY optionally support POST.
-A service supporting POST may support one or both of Sync and Async.
+A service supporting POST MAY support one or both of Sync and Async.

 ### Sync
 The resource contained in the request MUST be created.

 The server MUST respond with a 201 status and the created resource.
-The server SHOULD include the created identifier for the resource.
+The server MUST include the created identifier for the resource.

 ### Async
 The server MUST respond with a 202 status and the created async task resource.
 An identifier in the task resource MUST be available for querying the eventually result.
-The service for the task resource identifier is available by linkage in the result.
+A single async query service will be available.

 ## PUT
 Creates or replaces a resource.
 A server SHOULD respond with a 200 when updating an existing resource or a 202 when creating a resource.

 ## PATCH
 Updates an existing resource in parts.
 Patch payload is defined elsewhere FIXME/TODO

 ## OPTIONS
 Servers MUST only be for ALLOW header and the purpose of cross-origin resource communication.
 Servers MUST NOT provide other information beyond allowed operations and cross-orgin resource headers.

 # HTTP status codes